 Men rule the boardroom, but they are also the majority in prisons.

 In the iconic 1931 motion picture, Frankenstein, Dr. Victor Frankenstein proclaims to the heavens as his monster rises, “Now I know what it feels like to be God!”

 Yesterday, it was the mad scientist with immense knowledge in biology and chemistry who attempted to engineer society.
 Today, it is the mad social studies feminist professor, void of expertise in biology and chemistry, trying to construct our culture into a monolith absent of individualism and reason.
-Should you dare dissent from allowable opinions and choose to spout common sense, the social constructionist combatants will cast you out like a leper, even if you rank high on the victimhood hierarchy.We value your comments!
-Please weigh in on our comment section below.
+Should you dare dissent from allowable opinions and choose to spout common sense, the social constructionist combatants will cast you out like a leper, even if you rank high on the victimhood hierarchy.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com